railwayapp/templates/README.md

 # Using the examples

-Each example has railway setup and shows how to use it in different scenarios.
+Each example can be deployed to Railway with the "Deply on Railway" button.

 Each example has it's own README explaining how to run it.

-# Using Railway

-The [Railway CLI](https://github.com/railwayapp/cli) can be used to

-- Create new projects
-- Connect to existing projects
-- Open your project in the Railway dashboard
-- Run your code in the Railway environment

-Run `railway --help` for usage information.

 # Questions and Support